You are here

 What are the writing requirements?

-- As a writing intensive course, CHEM4094W(V) requires that you submit a final report on your directed studies.
+As a writing intensive course, CHEM4094W(V) requires that you submit a final report on your directed studies.
+Each research adviser may have writing requirements as well.
+What is submitted to the Chemistry Undergraduate Office is a one-page summary (by the research adviser with the grade).